menu

 By monitoring your network closely for these signs of ARP spoofing, you can detect attacks early and take action to prevent further compromise.

-Use Static ARP Entries
+Use static ARP entries

-To prevent ARP spoofing, you can configure static ARP entries on routers and switches.
+Configure static ARP entries on routers and switches to prevent ARP spoofing.
 This means manually mapping IP addresses to MAC addresses so that ARP requests for those IP addresses are not sent out.
 As a result, spoofed ARP replies will be ignored.

-Enable ARP Inspection
+Enable ARP inspection

-ARP inspection is a feature on many routers and switches that validate ARP requests and replies.
+ARP inspection is a feature on many routers and switches that validates ARP requests and replies.
 It compares the MAC address in the ARP packet with the MAC address associated with that IP address in the router's ARP table or DHCP snooping database.
 Invalid ARP packets are dropped to prevent ARP spoofing.

-Deploy Static DHCP
+Deploy static DHCP

 With static DHCP, IP addresses are assigned to devices by MAC address.
 The DHCP server will always provide the same IP address to a device based on its MAC address.
 This makes ARP spoofing ineffective since the attacker cannot manipulate IP-to-MAC address mappings.
 The downside is the lack of scalability and flexibility.